makwaijun/personalwebpagev2/content/blog/Post34.md

 But more broadly:

-> **What set apart individuals, companies and societies at this stage was their ability adopt and apply new technologies**.
+> **What differentiated individuals, companies and societies at this stage was their ability adopt and apply new technologies**.

 <u>"Silicon Valley" Shelly</u> would do well in this world.
 She does UI/UX for a Software-as-a-Service company, helping people like <u>"Mad Men" Matthew</u> optimize their Customer Relationship Management (CRM) systems.